zonblade/mini-gateway-rs/README.md

 ### Adopters

-> 👋 Using Mini-Router at your company? \
+> 👋 Using Mini-Gateway at your company? \
 > We’d love to know!
 If you're using Mini-Router in production, please reach out \
 > we’d be honored to list your logo on `gateway.rs` as a user. \
 > (open a PR to add your proof of usage and your logo!)